Mid-Market S/4HANA Migration

 As the deadline for moving to S/4HANA gets closer, the best system integrators are going to be fully booked.
 Even if you’re not ready to deploy immediately or want to put the full costs off a little longer, negotiating a contract with an experienced partner can ease some of the stress of planning for this move.

-1. Work with your partner to create a roadmap.
+2. Work with your partner to create a roadmap.

 We’ve seen plenty of ambitious projects delayed by the lack of a roadmap that lays out the scope of the project.
 The complexity of transitioning to S/4 can be simplified with a detailed, clear strategy for operational change.

-1. Incorporate change management from the very beginning.
+3. Incorporate change management from the very beginning.

 We can never emphasize enough how important it is to prepare people for change from the very earliest planning stages.
 Getting key stakeholders on board as early as possible saves time, money and frustration and is the secret to long-term success.

-CCP Global is not an out-of-the-box service partner.
-We specialize in small, agile teams that work closely with our clients from the planning stage to the post-production phase for a smooth, successful implementation.
-That makes us a perfect fit for a small to mid-market S/4HANA migration.
+We focus on small, agile teams that work closely with our clients from the planning stage to the post-production phase for a smooth, successful implementation.

 Leave a comment